 - The IP address of the service scheduling server can be set as a condition in the ULCL UPF to offload traffic.
 The IP address of service scheduling server can be pre-configured or resolved by the EASDF based on procedure defined in clause 6.2.2.2.

-- NAT server can be deployed in the local DN or local N6 interface, in order that the source IP address of the UE request sent to the service scheduling server can correspond to the UE location related information.
+- NAT server can be deployed in the L- DN or local N6 interface, in order that the source IP address of the UE request sent to the service scheduling server can correspond to the UE location related information.

 NOTE: Otherwise, the source IP address of the UE request message sent to the third party DNS server / service scheduling server is bound with the central PSA UPF, so it's impossible for the third party DNS server / service scheduling server to know which local EAS address could be allocated to the UE.